Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group

-where $2n_i$ is the length of the $i$-th loop in the transition graph of dimer configurations in $\tcP$ and $\tcP'$. $P_{a,b}=(1-i\gamma_a\gamma_b)/2$ is the projection operator for Majorana pairs $\langle a,b\rangle$ (from vertex $a$ to vertex $b$).
+where $2L_i$ is the length of the $i$-th loop in the transition graph of dimer configurations in $\tcP$ and $\tcP'$ and $P_{a,b}=(1-i\gamma_a\gamma_b)/2$ is the projection operator for Majorana pairs $\langle a,b\rangle$ (from vertex $a$ to vertex $b$).
 The projection operators in the second parenthesis project the state in the right figure to the Majorana dimer configuration states in the left figure.
 The projection operators in the third parenthesis are the vacuum projection operators for those Majorana fermions that do not appear in the left figure explicitly (this is similar to the projection $P_{02A,02B}$ in \eq{eq:X20} of the 2D case).
 An explicit expression of $X$ for the Majorana pair configuration in Eqs.~(\ref{eq:Fmove}) and (\ref{eq:Fmove2}) is

+Note that the normalization factor in the front of a general $X$ operator is the same as \eq{eq:factor}.
+For the $F$ move in Eqs.~(\ref{eq:Fmove}) and (\ref{eq:Fmove2}), there are only one loop in the Majorana dimer transition graph with length bigger than two: $012A$-$024A$-$024B$-$234B$-$123A$-$123B$-$012A$.
+So the normalization factor is $2^{(6/2-1)/2}=2$, as shown in \eq{eq:X}.

-When the $F$ move changes the Majorana fermion parity, the last term of $X$ operator is the Majorana fermion operator $\gamma_{012A}=a_{(012)}+a_{(012)}^\dagger$.
-The $X$ operator is now an operator with odd number of $a$ fermion creation or annihilation operators, and indeed changes the fermion parity of the state.
-We have checked that, for all possible Kitaev's Majorana chain configurations, the loop breaking Kasteleyn orientation in the transition graph of the two Majorana dimer states always contains the vertex $012A$.
-Therefore the $X$ operator with $\gamma_{012A}$ will indeed project the state to the desired Majorana configuration state (not $0$).
+When the $F$ move changes the Majorana fermion parity, the last term of the $X$ operator is the Majorana fermion operator $\gamma_{012A}=a_{(012)}+a_{(012)}^\dagger$.
+The $X$ operator is now an operator with an odd number of $a$ fermion creation or annihilation operators, which changes the fermion parity of the state.
+We check that, for all possible Kitaev's Majorana chain configurations, the loop-breaking Kasteleyn orientation in the transition graph of the two Majorana dimer states always contains vertex $012A$.
+Therefore, the $X$ operator with $\gamma_{012A}$ should indeed project the state to the desired Majorana configuration state (not $0$).
 In fact, $\gamma_{234B}$ is also an allowed choice.
-We will calculate the consistent equation of $\nu_4$ for both choices later.
+We calculate the consistent equation of $\nu_4$ for both choices later.

-The fermionic local unitary transformation $F$ should also be $G_b$ symmetric:
+The fermionic local unitary transformation $F$ should also be $G_b$ symmetric.